 What is Agile Scrum?
 Scrum overview for Agile software development.
-Here we discuss in detail how agile scrum helps your organisation and the main components of scrum.
+Here we discuss in detail how agile scrum helps your organization and the main components of the scrum.

 Agile Scrum is a framework in which people can address complex problems with an adaptive approach.
 Therefore, this is achieved while creating productive and creative products of the highest possible value.

 Scrum is a framework within which one can design and implement various processes and techniques to manage complex projects.
 Hence, scrum clarifies the intended result of your product management and work techniques.
 So that you can continuously improve the product, the team, and the work environment.

 17 people with varied backgrounds in software development came together one day to see whether there was a way to speed up the development process while reducing the amount of documentation required.

 Before, software development took forever, and the business had already moved on and altered its needs by that point when projects were ready to be delivered.
 No business demands could be met by this initiative, no matter how well the project met its stated objectives.

 As a result of this discussion, the “agile manifesto” was born, which we’ll cover in more detail in the next tutorial in this series..